TheViolence/Vendor-Mixins/README.md

 # Vendor prefixes
 If you don't know what vendor prefixes are you will find out now.

-Example:
-When you want make your div's corners rounded the simplest solution is using "border-radius" CSS property.
+For example when you want to make your div's corners rounded the simplest solution is using "border-radius" CSS property.
 Following CSS code might looks like this:

 **Pure CSS Syntax:**